darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

   - Networking
 tags:
   - Ubuntu
-draft: true
+draft: false
 ---
 This is a continuation of the previous work done by Dimitri Nilov (https://www.gotechinsights.com/blog/part2cybertrends).
+When I started this project I was not aware of the work he had done intially.
+However, from looking at his work I have focused on a time series analysis of the attacks to see if any trends emerge.
 <!--more-->

 In this portion of the Cyber Defense Database research I have done a time series Analysis of the data from 2014 - 2022.